Eddie Johnston

-Edward Joseph Johnston (born November 24, 1935) is a Canadian former professional ice hockey goaltender and former coach and general manager in the National Hockey League.
+Edward Joseph Johnston (born November 24, 1935) is a former Canadian professional ice hockey goaltender, coach, and general manager in the National Hockey League.
 His professional career spanned fifty-three years (twenty-two as a player and thirty-one in management), mostly in the NHL.
-He won two Stanley Cups as a player with the Boston Bruins in 1970 and 1972, and a third in 2009 as senior advisor for hockey operations with the Pittsburgh Penguins, an organization he served in various capacities for twenty-five years.
+He won two Stanley Cups as a player with the Boston Bruins in 1970 and 1972, and a third in 2009 as senior advisor for hockey operations with the Pittsburgh Penguins, an organization he worked in various capacities for twenty-five years.
 He was the last NHL goaltender to play every minute of every game in a season, in 1963–64.

 Playing career

 Johnston grew up in an anglophone neighborhood in Montreal and was often called "E.J.", a nickname by which he is still known.
 He became interested in ice hockey as a youth and became a goaltender.

 Johnston began his hockey career as a teenager in 1953 with the Montreal Junior Royals of the Quebec Junior Hockey League.
-After six years in the minor leagues in which he won multiple championships, he was called up in 1962 by the Boston Bruins, who owned his rights and for whom he would play the bulk of his NHL career.
-In the following season, he played every minute of every game during the regular season, the last NHL goaltender to do so.
+After six years in the minor leagues in which he won multiple championships.
+Some of his more impressive seasons during this time came in the 1959-60 EHL season when he played in every single game for the team going 43-18-1 as they went on to win the EHL championship.
+He would follow this up the following year by playing all 70 games for the Hull Ottawa Canadians going 41-20-9 with a 2.67 GAA also leading them to a league championship.
+After once again playing all 70 games for the Spokane comets he was then called up in 1962 by the Boston Bruins, who owned his rights and for whom he would play the bulk of his NHL career.
+During the 1963-64 season, Johnston would complete the “Iron man season” playing in every single game for the Bruins being the last NHL goaltender to do so.